-Tart: I lecture on it to my students all the time, advising them to observe themselves.
-Gackenbach: I've learned from people I've been working with at the Maharishi International University (MIU) that the Maharishi some 30 years ago met a few of Gurdjieff's students in England.
-What he felt (I gather to some extent based on those experiences, although it may be that there are other reasons) was that the Gurdjieff method was too forced.
+TART: I lecture on it to my students all the time, advising them to observe themselves

+EDITOR: I've learned from people I have been working with at the Maharish: International University (MIU) that the Maharishi some 30 years ago met a few of Gurdjieff's students in England.
+What he felt (I gather to some extent based on those experiences although it may be that there are be other reasons) was that the Gurdjief method was too forced.
 Witnessing, he feels, is a natural state of the organism.
 It will emerge naturally.
-His technique, of course, is through the practice of Transcen-dental Meditation.
-The witness will emerge at various times in the cycle of sleep, dream, waking, hypnagogic, whatever.
+His technique, of course, is through the practice of Transcendental Meditation.
+The witness will emerge at various times in the cycle of sleep, dream, waking, hypnogogic, whatever.
 It will naturally emerge.
-The problem with the other technique, as he understood it, was that there was a force element.
+The problem with the other technique as he understood it, was that there was a forced element.
 And that's of course exactly what Paul's saying.
 Can you respond to that?

-Tart: There certainly is a forced element.
+TART: There certainly is a forced element.
 There's several things I could say about that.
-One is that Eastern teachers tend to come from cultures that have much more faith than we do, that things will happen, right?
+One is that Eastern teachers tend to come from cultures that have much more faith than we do.
+That things will just happen, right?
 Just say your mantra and things will eventually happen.
-We Westerners, we're impatient.
+We Westemers, we're impatient.
 We don't have that much faith and we want to make sure we do it right.
 So we tend to force.

-Now I'm quite aware that forcing can ruin a technique.
+Now I'm quite aware that this forcing can ruin a technique.
 I've ruined experience many times by adding a too forced quality.
-"Force" does something useful, but it too easily times by adding a too forced quality.
 "Force" does something useful, but it too easily puts a tension and a constriction in there.
 It doesn't need to be in the process; you can use just the right amount.
 One of the things I'm personally working on now is to get the "superego" as it were, out of the self-remembering process.

-Gackenbach: I've been interviewing long-term meditators who witness and I'm trying to identify to what extent it is like lucidity.
+EDITOR: I've been interviewing long-term meditators who witness and I'm trying to identify to what extent is it like lucidity?
 It seems that an active/passive model is a pretty good one for distinguishing between them.
-Lucidity basically [involves] a physically and psychologically aroused, actively involved participant.
+Lucidity is basically a physically and psychologically aroused, actively involved participant.
 With witnessing there's more of the predominance of the observer.
-It's non-involved-almost like a movie screen.
+It's non-involved - almost like a movie screen.
 It can go either way, from lucidity to witnessing or from witnessing to lucidity.
-Some will argue that lucidity is a first step to witnessing, that it's a developmental sequence.
-I wonder if it can flip back and forth.
+Some will argue, that lucidity is a first step to witnessing, that its a developmental sequence.
+I wonder, as it can flip back and forth.

-Tart: I'd be more inclined toward that.
+TART: I'd be more inclined toward that

-Gackenbach: I think, in fact, that you can probably call witnessing, "lucidity" as well.
+EDITOR: I think in fact that you can probably call witnessing, lucidity as well.
 Quiet lucidity versus active lucidity.

-Tart: Based on all the literature I've read and on my own experience of it, I would say that lucidity in a dream is an altered state of consciousness.
+TART: Based on all the literature I've read and on my own experience of it, I would say that lucidity in a dream is an altered state of consciousness.
 Whether or not there is self-remembering in a lucid dream is an entirely separate dimension.
 In a lucid dream a person experiences a shift in the qualities of consciousness.
-So the way my mind is operating feels more like waking than sleeping, and includes factual know-ledge: I'm actually in bed dreaming, still, or I remember how to operate this kind of equipment in real life so I can operate it in dreams.
-Lucidity brings an ordinary level of conscious knowledge into the dream, which in a sense is a higher state phenom-enon.
-You, your ability, your freedom of operation throughout the dream world clearly goes up when it becomes lucid-when you know you're dreaming.
+So the way my mind is operating feels more like waking than sleeping, and includes factual knowledge: I'm actually in bed dreaming, still, or I remember how to operate this kind of equipment in real life so I can operate it in dreams.
+Lucidity brings an ordinary level of conscious knowledge into the dream, which in a sense is a higher state phenomenon.
+You, your ability, your freedom of operation throughout the dream world clearly goes up when it becomes lucid - when you know you're dreaming.